usnistgov/5gdeploy/netdef-compose/README.md

 ## Multi-Host Usage

-The `--bridge` flag allows splitting a scenario over multiple physical/virtual machines, with a subset of network functions placed on each machine.
+A scenario can be deployed over multiple physical/virtual machines, with a subset of network functions placed on each machine.
+You may span a network bridge across host machines with `--bridge` flag and define network function placement with `--place` flag.

+The `--bridge` flag(s) generates bridge configuration scripts.
-Bridge configuration scripts are defined as the command line of a special `bridge` container.
+They are defined as the command line of a special `bridge` container.
 You may view these commands with:

 ```bash
 yq .services.bridge.command.2 compose.yml | sed 's/\$\$/$/g'
 ```

-When using this feature, you should:
+When using bridge configuration scripts, you should:

 * Start the `bridge` container on every host machine.
 * Start each of other containers on exactly one host machine.

+The `--place` flag(s) defines which host machine should run each network function.
+They are generated into a `compose.sh` bash script.

 ### VXLAN Bridge